-Meghan Markle Wears Serena Williams’ Blazer on Royal Tour!
+Meghan Markle Wears Pal Serena Williams’ Blazer on Royal Tour

 Meghan Markle Wears Serena Williams’ Blazer on Royal Tour, and She’s Loving It

-The Duchess of Sussex threw her bestie, Serena Williams, some support while on her Royal Tour of Australia, New Zealand, Fiji, and Tonga.
+The Duchess of Sussex threw her friend, Serena Williams, some support while on her royal tour of Australia, New Zealand, Fiji, and Tonga.

-Meghan Markle stepped out in Dubbo, Australia, on Tuesday for her second day of engagements in a grey plaid blazer.
-Turns out, the jacket was designed by none other than her tennis pro pal, Williams.
+Meghan Markle stepped out in Dubbo, Australia, on Tuesday for her second day of engagements in a gray plaid blazer.
+As it turns out, the jacket was designed by none other than Williams.

-Of course, Williams noticed the fashion nod, posting a photo of Markle to her Instagram account, writing, “The face you make when you and Meghan have matching @serena blazers #BeSeenBeHeard.”
+Of course, her tennis pro pal noticed the fashion nod, posting a photo of Meghan to her Instagram account, writing, “The face you make when you and Meghan have matching @serena blazers #BeSeenBeHeard.”

 The blazer immediately sold out on Williams’ site, where it retails for $145.

-This isn’t the first time Williams has publicly spoken out in support of Markle’s work with the royals.
-Last month, she praised Markle’s work with the Hubb Community Kitchen for their cookbook, Together: Our Community Cookbook.
+This isn’t the first time Williams has publicly spoken out in support of Meghan’s work since becoming a royal.
+Last month, she praised her friend's taking part in Hubb Community Kitchen's cookbook, Together: Our Community Cookbook.

 “I used to call you Meghan (and I still do) but dear Duchess of Sussex your first project 'Together' a cookbook bringing women of all cultures together,” she began, “I could not be more excited about it and proud of you.
 It’s beautiful — diversity, inclusivity, coming together in grief or joy — there is just so much love.”

-In addition to supporting her friend, Markle also used her fashion to make a statement on Tuesday.
+In addition to supporting her pal, Meghan also used her fashion to make a statement on Tuesday.
 The Duchess sported black jeans from Outland Denim, a company who works to help sex trafficking victims in Cambodia.

 She paired the look with a white button-down Maison Kitsune top and black heeled J.Crew boots.